Glacier Bay National Park Cruise: Royal Princess

 Boat Tour Glacier Bay National Park

-tip from Julie
+Pro tip from Julie

 Balcony vs. Interior Cabin: What We Learned

 We spent most of the morning and early afternoon taking turns on our balcony.
-The starboard side is definitely where it is at on the way back through Glacier Bay.
+The starboard side is definitely where it is on the way back through Glacier Bay.
 We were able to see the two other glaciers without leaving our room.
 With our balcony door open, we could hear the rangers talking from the Bridge over the intercom.
 It was perfect!

 💡I originally purchased an interior cabin for this cruise.
 I am so glad my bid for the obstructed balcony was accepted.
 I don’t mind an interior room.
 I sleep amazingly, but this balcony for Glacier Bay National Park made our trip even more amazing.
 Sometimes I try to be too frugal.
 We would have enjoyed the decks if this had not been an option, so if you cannot afford the extra for the balcony, don’t worry!
 However, if you can afford the extra, I think it is 100% worth it.